SMWlDreams/MineSweeperJE/README.md

 #### To Be Added

 Log file playback.
 This will allow the user to step through a log file either forward or backward and replay a game they already completed.
 This will require some verification of the log files sadly.
 Also if a desync occurs with the file and the board (due to user unauthorized edits) it will display a message to the user.

+### Changes

+Minesweeper log files now follow a specific XML format and are saved with a new file extension *.msl